 Chemical imbalances in the brain, coupled with genetics, may cause bipolar disorder.
 Traumatic conditions are also a hazard factor for comorbid bipolar disorder.
-This disorder may lead to legal and financial troubles, addiction, relationship problems, and suicide.
+This disorder may lead to legal and financial troubles, illicit drug abuse, relationship problems, and suicide.
 Many individuals who have bipolar disorder are enticed to abuse substances to relieve the obstacles caused by their condition.

 There are four varieties of episodes individuals who have bipolar disorder may experience, which include:

 Various substance use causes physical changes in the brain.
 The most obvious difference is the brain’s reward system, which makes using substances feel pleasurable.
 But, changes in the brain reward system can lead to compulsive, substance-seeking behavior and depressive mood disorder.
 Drug and alcohol abuse rewire other parts of the brain that influence mood and behavior.
 Substance abuse and addiction can also cause changes in the brain developing bipolar disorder or other mental health disorders.

 Bipolar Disorder Symptoms and Consequences

 Bipolar disorder symptoms will differ for each who is suffering from them.
 There are also various symptoms of depressive and manic episodes.
 Those who also suffer from substance addiction ordinarily also have increased bipolar symptoms.